databendlabs/databend-docs/docs/en/guides/20-cloud/10-using-databend-cloud/00-warehouses.md

 - Load data into a table with the COPY INTO TABLE command
 - Unload data from a table with the COPY INTO LOCATION command

 Running a warehouse consumes credits.
-For more information, see [Pricing and Billing](../20-manage/03-pricing.md).
+For more information, see [Pricing & Billing](/guides/overview/editions/dc/pricing).

 ## Warehouse Sizes